 Victims of Electrical Accidents May Be Entitled to Workers’ Compensation

-In most states, the employer provides workers’ compensation benefits for their employees.
+In most states, the employer provides workers’ compensation benefits.
 This is usually the most immediate source of compensation.

 On the downside, workers’ comp prohibits the employee from suing after an electrical accident.
 This makes worker’s compensation the only claim for benefits for an employee.
 Keep in mind that this solely applies to claims against the employer.
 The workers’ compensation system doesn’t apply to contractors, subcontractors, or non-employer third parties.

 The employer isn’t the only one who can be held responsible for electrical accidents.
 Let’s analyze this in the below section.

 While the workers’ compensation system prevents workers from suing their employer in most cases, other parties may still be held responsible.
 Contractors and subcontractors might be liable for your accident as well.

 For instance, if a machine caused your accident, you can sue the manufacturer or company responsible for equipment maintenance.